oran-testing/jammer/README.md

 # Jammer

 A configurable signal jamming tool for testing and development purposes.
 This project provides a simple CLI-based interface to simulate jamming behavior, useful for controlled testing environments.
-The jammer generates random noise over the given central frequency and bandwidth in the config file.
+The jammer generates random noise over the given central frequency and bandwidth.
+You can change the config parameters in the config file (basic_jammer.yaml).

 ---